timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 ## Webhooks
 * Set GitLab webhooks to use {server}/gitlab-webhook/start
-* Ensure 'Push' and 'Merge Request' checkboxes are ticked
+* Ensure 'Merge Request' checkbox is ticked

 ## Creating a Job